PoulinConsulting/assignment-operator/assignment-operator.md

 ## Starred targets (3.x only)

-In Python 2.x the number of targets in the list must match the number of values in the iterable object.
+In Python 2.x the number of targets and values must match.

 This code will produce an error
 ```
 x, y, z = 1, 2, 3, 4   # too many values
 ```

-Python 3.x introduced the idea of *starred variables*.
-Values are assigned to normal (unstarred) targets and any left over values are collected into a list and assigned to the starred variable.
+Python 3.x introduced *starred variables*.
+Python first assigns values to the unstarred targets.
+After that, it forms a list of any remaining values and assigns it to the starred variable.

 This code does not produce an error
 ```